 At any point in time between the approval of the dissertation proposal and the constitution of the oral examining committee (see item 6 below), the student and/or the Dissertation Advisor may make a request for a change in the membership of the permanent committee to the Executive Officer.
 The Executive Officer will consult with the student and all members of the permanent committee and rule on this request.

-A part of the submitted dissertation may be coauthored, subject to the following restrictions: (i) the dissertation must contain at least one sole-authored essay; (ii) the dissertation may contain at most one essay coauthored with the dissertation advisor; (iii) co-authorship may be with at most one member of the Doctoral Faculty of the Economics Program or at most one other student who is enrolled in or has graduated from the Economics Program; (iv) essays coauthored with individuals outside the Economics Program are not accepted for inclusion in the dissertation.
+A part of the submitted dissertation may be coauthored, subject to the following restrictions: (i) the dissertation must contain at least one sole-authored essay; (ii) the dissertation may contain at most two essays coauthored with a member of the doctoral faculty, with the restrictions that (ii.a) only one essay of which may be with the dissertation advisor, and (ii.b) these essays may not be coauthored with the same faculty member; (iii) at most one essay may be coauthored with another student who has the same advisor; (iv) for any given coauthored essay, the student may have only one coauthor, who must be a member of the Doctoral Faculty of the Economics Program or another student who is enrolled in or has graduated from the Economics Program; (v) if the dissertation contains more than three essays, the previously mentioned rules apply only to the first three essays of the dissertation; (vi) essays coauthored with individuals outside the Economics Program are not accepted for inclusion in the dissertation.
 There are no exceptions to these requirements unless specifically approved by the Executive Officer.

 Oral Defense of the Dissertation.
 When the dissertation committee confirms that the dissertation manuscript is suitable for an oral defense, the Executive Officer will schedule a date for the oral defense at least four weeks in advance, as mandated by university regulation (see Student Handbook).
 The Provost’s Office must be notified of the upcoming oral defense at least four weeks prior to the scheduled date.